Text by Michael Leach; photos by Debra Knapke and Teresa Woodard

 From now on, when there’s time, money and gumption, landscape beds will be renovated with an eye toward flowers, whether on trees, shrubs, vines, perennials or annuals.
 Bees need plenty of food.
 For instance, a huge order of snow crocus is planned so there’ll be a treat for the bees when they emerge on those warmish days of early spring.

 First they have to survive winter.
 John cooks up sugar-water syrup, similar to hummingbird food, to fill the hive’s feeder trays.
 The bees transform this into honey.
-When the stack of three wooden bee boxes becomes too heavy to lift, there should have sufficient honey stored for winter.
+When the stack of three wooden bee boxes becomes too heavy to lift, they should have sufficient honey stored for winter.

 While our share of their efforts is perhaps a year away, the bees are already enriching my life.
 Their gentle humming is a welcome addition to the nature chorus of birds and summer insects.
 Plus there’s an amazing sense of interdependence that makes gardening seem vital.
 I grow flowers to enjoy, but now to feed bees as well.
 Someday they will feed me.